Hypermediaisobar/hyperProxy/README.md

    We're probably doing something wrong with handling the streams.
 2. On Windows, PAC does not work well.
 It's probably because of self-signed certificate and when browser tries to access original files from target and overriden files from our proxy, it gets two different certificates, which may be a cause of the problem.
+3. There may be a problem using hyperProxy and VPN connection together.
+We have yet to test and debug it more.

 ## TODO